-You must file a Worker's Initial Report of Injury (W1) with the WCB if your injury required medical attention.
+You must file a Worker's Initial Report of Injury (W1) form with the WCB if your injury required medical attention.
 By reporting your injury to the WCB as soon as possible, you can speed up the process.
-See pages 4-5 for details on how to file a W1 on the WCB's website, or by phone, mail or fax.
+See pages three to four for details on how to file a W1 form on the WCB's website or by phone, mail or fax.